 The FCA is also responsible for regulating financial promotions, but societies are exempt from most of these regulations.
 The FCA has a duty to ensure that community share offers do not transgress the terms of their exemption from regulation, and to encourage good practice in all forms of financial promotion, as part of its consumer protection responsibilities.

-Section 1 of the Handbook provides an introduction to community shares for business advisers unfamiliar with the concept.
+Section 1 of the Handbook provides an introduction to community shares for business advisers.
 The remainder of the Handbook provides guidance on two main matters:

 - The requirements of co-operative and community benefit society legislation